-This article is from TOS Vol. 5, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 5, No. 4.

 American education is in shambles.
 One in three fourth graders scores below the “basic level”—the lowest ranking deemed proficient—on the reading portion of the National Assessment of Education (NAEP) exams.
 Among low-income students, half score below that level.
 In some of America’s larger cities, fewer than half the students earn a high school diploma; in Detroit, only one quarter do.1 Roughly one million children drop out of school each year.
 Forty-five million Americans are marginally illiterate.
 Twenty-one million cannot read at all.2

 Such statistics indicate not merely the current state of American education, but a decades-long trend in educational deterioration.
 Since 1983, 10 million Americans have reached twelfth grade without learning to read at the basic level.
 In 1986, the national test score average for eleventh graders taking the NAEP literature and history test was 54.5 percent correct on the history portion, and 51.8 percent correct on the literature portion.3 In 1995, a nationally administered history test found that only one student in ten was grade-level proficient in the subject; the majority failed to reach a basic level.4 In 1996, U.S. high school seniors scored near the bottom on an internationally administered math exam.5 According to a study published in 1999, a “nationwide assessment of math skills found that ‘only 14 percent of eighth graders scored at the seventh-grade level or above’”6 and “fewer than half of twelfth-graders can do seventh-grade work in mathematics.”7 In 2000, math students in America ranked below those in Malaysia, Bulgaria, and Latvia.8

 Why is education in America—the world’s wealthiest, most-advanced nation—so abysmally bad?
 A central reason is the existence of America’s government-run schools.